 "Intelligence plus character, that is the goal of true education."

 Martin Luther King Jr. Day is an opportunity to look at the entire range of the racial justice movement.
-As recent events show, the fight for racial justice is far from over.
 Learning about our country’s history – particularly from those with lived experience – helps us better understand how we got to where we are today.

 This occasion challenges us to go deeper as we reflect on what has been accomplished and consider what work remains.
 Here are some ways to learn about the history of the civil rights movement and how it continues to influence our society as we know it.